 For the most up-to-date information on trail closures, please contact 949-385-1891 or visit letsgooutside.org.

 Please note: The City of Irvine is in the process of rehabilitating the Bommer Canyon Cattle Camp site.
-Construction is expected to be complete by the end of 2021 or beginning of 2022, and reservations are unavailable at this time.
+Construction is expected to be complete early 2023, and reservations are unavailable at this time.
 Learn more about the Bommer Canyon Community Park Rehabilitation Project here.

 Bommer Canyon Cattle Camp must be reserved as a whole; individual amenities within the camp cannot be rented on their own.
 The fifteen-acre facility includes picnic tables sheltered by a lush sycamore canopy and lots of open space.